Myofascial Bodywork in Columbus, Ohio

 Myofascial bodywork focuses on the connective tissue that surrounds and links muscles throughout the body.

-When fascia becomes restricted from stress, repetitive load, or long periods of tension, movement can feel limited and certain areas tighten repeatedly.
+When fascia becomes restricted from stress, repetitive load, or long periods of tension, movement can start to feel limited and the same tight areas tend to return again and again.

-Unlike standard massage that primarily works muscle tissue, myofascial work applies sustained pressure to influence how tension is distributed across larger chains of tissue.
+Unlike standard massage, which primarily works individual muscles, myofascial bodywork applies sustained pressure to influence how tension is distributed across larger chains of tissue.

-It’s to apply pressure long enough, and evenly enough, for the body to adapt instead of resist.
+It’s to apply pressure slowly and evenly so the body has time to adapt instead of resisting the work.

 Why Deep Tissue Doesn’t Always Hold